 Have you ever wondered about the genetic makeup of your mixed breed dog?

-You’re not the only one — and DNA testing for dogs is the way to find out exactly what type of dog you have.
+You’re not the only one — and buying the best dog DNA test is the way to find out exactly what type of dog you have.

 Determining a breed by physical appearance alone can be misleading, therefore it’s no surprise that more and more dog owners are using DNA testing to discover more about their dog’s genetic makeup.

-New advances in technology mean that a dog breed DNA test no longer requires an expensive trip to the vet — there are now a variety of affordable dog DNA test kits available for home use that can be bought easily online or in pet stores.
+New advances in technology mean that a dog breed DNA test no longer requires an expensive trip to the vet — there are now a variety of affordable kits available for home use that can be bought easily online or in pet stores.

 Let’s find out more…